BasedHardware/omi/docs/_developer/plugins/Introduction.md

 # FRIEND Plugin Development: Expanding AI Capabilities

-As a developer, you can create plugin for Friend app, letting other people to use your plugins and earn in the future.
+As a developer, you can create plugin for Omi app, letting other people to use your plugins and earn in the future.

 ## What Are FRIEND Plugins?